 The British HIV Association (BHIVA) now recommends that anyone with HIV who is ready to commit to treatment should start taking it regardless of their CD4 count.

 If you do forget a dose of your combination therapy, try not to panic or feel guilty – we’re all human!
 But if you notice that you're regularly missing doses, speak to a clinician - they'll be able to help.

 As a very general rule, if you realise you have missed a dose, take it as soon as you remember and continue as normal.
 But if you only realise when you’re going to take your next dose, don’t take a double dose.
 If you’re not sure what to do, you could ring your HIV clinic to ask.

 You usually don’t need to take another dose of your HIV treatment if you vomit (are sick) after taking it, unless you see the remains of the pills in the vomit.
 If it is more than an hour after taking your treatment (or more than four hours if you are on Eviplera or rilpivirine), the drugs will already have been absorbed into your body.

 Practice first.
 To get into the routine of pill-taking, you could practise for a few weeks before starting.
-Try having mints or vitamin tablets at the times you’ll be taking your treatments.
+Try having mints or vitamin tablets at the times you’ll be taking your treatment.
 Learn from this and work with your healthcare team to come up with a schedule that is right for you.

 Remembering by association.
-Keep your medication in a place where you will remember to take it and try to link your pill-taking times with other daily routines – getting up, going to bed, meal times, taking the children to school, a particular radio or TV programme, or tea breaks at work.
+Keep your medication in a place where you will remember to take it and try to link your pill-taking times with other daily routines – eg, getting up, going to bed, meal times, taking the children to school, a particular radio or TV programme, or tea breaks at work.

 Compartmentalise.
 You can probably get pill containers or dosette boxes from your clinic.
 They have compartments so you can divide up your tablets according to when they need to be taken.
 They can help if you forget which pills to take, or if you’re not sure whether you’ve already taken your pills.